rajputhamza1/CT-Scan-Image-Classifications/README.md

 **CT Scan Image Classification.ipynb**: Jupyter Notebook containing the code for CT scan image classification.

-**data**: Directory to be populated with the downloaded CT scan dataset.

 **README.md**: This readme file.

 # Getting Started